 The Palace of Fine Arts

-Tour buses are prohibited from stopping at, what we consider to be, one of the best vantage points for photos of the only remaining relic from the Panama Pacific International Exhibition.
-That’s why the Palace of Fine Arts is the first stop for photos on e-bike tour of San Francisco!
+One of the best San Francisco photography spots is The Palace of Fine Arts.
+Tour buses are prohibited from stopping at this location.
+We believe that this is one of the best vantage points for photos of the only remaining relic from the Panama Pacific International Exhibition.
+That’s why the Palace of Fine Arts is the first stop for photos on our e-bike tour of San Francisco.

 Golden Gate Bridge

-Travelers pick up either regular 7-speed bikes or Pedego electric bikes from our shop in the heart of Little Italy and ride along the waterfront and across the bridge to drop off their bikes in Sausalito.
-After a long lunch break, travelers then join our a private Muir Woods shuttle to the forest to spend over an hour with in the redwoods.
-Afterwards, you’ll be driven back across the Golden Gate Bridge and dropped in the Fisherman’s Wharf area.
-It’s kind of like a San Francisco bike rental, with benefits.
+Travelers pick up either regular 7-speed bikes or Pedego electric bikes from our shop in the heart of Little Italy and ride along the waterfront getting the best view of the Golden Gate Bridge.
+After crossing the bridge, guests can drop off their bikes in Sausalito.
+After a long lunch break, travelers then join our a private Muir Woods shuttle to the forest to spend over an hour within the redwoods.
+Afterward, you’ll have another chance to take in the Golden Gate Bridge view as you are driven back across the Golden Gate Bridge and dropped in the Fisherman’s Wharf area.

 Sutro Bath Ruins

 Sutro Baths once was a luxurious Victorian Era bathhouse, home to a series of large indoor pools that were filled with water from the ocean.
-After decades of declining attendance and a string of ownership changes — the bathhouse mysteriously burned to the ground in the middle of the night in the late 60s.
+After decades of declining attendance and a string of ownership changes the bathhouse mysteriously burned to the ground in the middle of the night in the late 60s.

 During the Summer of Love in 1967, this intersection was the center of the universe for hippies and flower children flocking to San Francisco.
 Stunning street art is now peppered throughout this old hippie hangout.
 Combining the vibrant multicolored Victorian homes with murals makes this entire neighborhood perfect for Instagram shots.

-50 years after the Summer of Love, the Haight-Ashbury is still a thriving counterculture community.
-This stretch of Haight Street has home to, count’ em, THREE local record shops.
-THREE!
-The “Wicked Witch of the West Coast” legs hanging out of the windows at Piedmont Boutique.
-And an Anarchists Collective Book Store that has survived a few different arson attempts.
+Fifty years after the Summer of Love, the Haight-Ashbury is still a thriving counterculture community.
+This stretch of Haight Street has many San Francisco scenic spots such three local record shops, the “Wicked Witch of the West Coast” legs hanging out of the windows at Piedmont Boutique, and an Anarchists Collective Book Store that has survived a few different arson attempts.

 The Seven Sisters of Alamo Square aka The “Full House” House

-Even though San Francisco bus tours have been banned from going ANYWHERE NEAR the iconic Full House House scene in the opening credits, San Francisco bike tours are still allowed!!
+Even though San Francisco bus tours have been banned from going anywhere near the iconic Full House house, San Francisco bike tours are still allowed.
 Our e-bike tour of San Francisco stops inside of Alamo Square Park.
-This really gives you a good chance to set up a photo at one of San Francisco’s most Instagrammed locations — The Seven Sisters of Alamo Square.
+This gives you an excellent chance to capture a photo at one of the best photography spots in San Francisco.